How to Start a New Club

 - insufficient number of students willing to participate in the new sport club

-- lack of facilities on or off campus
+- lack of facilities on or off campus (determined by space and location)

 - expense to run the club is greater than the support of the participants